Understanding Astigmatism: Types, Symptoms, Causes, and Treatments

 Astigmatism is a common eye condition affecting people of all ages.
 It occurs when the cornea (corneal astigmatism) or lens (lenticular astigmatism) of the eye is misshapen, causing light to be refracted improperly and resulting in blurry or distorted vision.
 In this article, we will explore the different types of astigmatism, their symptoms, causes, and available astigmatism treatment options.

-Understanding Astigmatism: Types, Symptoms, Causes, and Treatments in Olympia
+Understanding Astigmatism: Types, Symptoms, Causes, and Treatments Optometrist

 How Different Types of Astigmatism Affect Your Eyesight

-At our optometry clinic, we specialize in diagnosing and treating astigmatism, helping patients in Olympia and surrounding areas achieve better vision.
+At Amplify EyeCare, we specialize in diagnosing and treating astigmatism, helping patients achieve better vision.
 There are different types of astigmatism, including regular and irregular astigmatism, each with its own set of symptoms.

 Here are the symptoms of each type: